zammad/zammad-admin-documentation/settings-ticket.rst

 Ticket
 ******

-.. note:: Some Ticket related settings are configured within Tickets, which is why they can be found in the :doc:`/misc-composer`.
+.. note:: Additional settings for the ticket composer interface can be found in the :doc:`/misc-composer`.

 Base
 ----

-Ticket Hook: Default value ``Ticket#``
+Ticket Hook (default: ``Ticket#``)
-   The identifier for a ticket, e. g.
-Ticket#, Call#, MyTicket#.
+   The identifier for a ticket; *e.g.,* Ticket#, Call#, MyTicket#.

-Ticket Hook Position: Default value ``right``
+Ticket Hook Position (default: ``right``)
    With this setting you can decide (if) where to insert the ticket number.

    *Right*
       This setting will add the ticket reference on the right site of the subject.

       Example: ``Some Subject [Ticket#12345]``
    *Left*
       This setting will add the ticket reference on the left site of the subject.

       Example: ``[Ticket#12345] Some Subject``
    *None*
       This will completely remove ticket references from the subject.

-      .. warning:: Please ensure to take a look at :doc:`/channels-email/settings` within the email channel to ensure you have at least one reference that helps Zammad to assign follow ups correctly.
+   .. warning:: Please ensure to take a look at :doc:`/channels/email/settings` within the email channel to ensure you have at least one reference that helps Zammad to assign follow-ups correctly.

       Disabling this and not setting up any further follow up search will lead to unexpected results!

-Ticket Last Contact Behaviour: Default value ``Last customer contact (with consideration an agent has replied to it)`` This setting changes the way Zammad updates the ``Last Contact`` value of a ticket.
+Ticket Last Contact Behaviour (default: ``Last customer contact (with consideration an agent has replied to it)``) This setting changes the way Zammad updates the ``Last Contact`` value of a ticket.
    This is fairly important for overviews and what you expect upon ticket updates of a customer.